 A long voyage is the perfect time to take up a new hobby or hone a skill such as drawing, writing, painting, bridge playing, knitting or crocheting – and the list

-Karolyn Rohr, a client of Cruise Specialists Cruise Consultant Mary Ellsworth, uses her extensive travels to enhance her painting talent and share her art via handmade postcards she sends to family and friends.
+Karolyn Rohr, a Cruise Specialists client, uses her extensive travels to enhance her painting talent and share her art via handmade postcards she sends to family and friends.
 Twenty years ago, this would not have been the case.

 In the year 2000, Karolyn was in a catastrophic equestrian accident and was paralyzed from the neck down.
 Through months and years of physical therapy and determination, she regained many of her physical abilities, including walking.